Autism Spectrum Disorders Health Center

 Little research has been done, though, on the gluten-free/casein-free diet for autism.
 Consequently, many parents wonder whether this diet really does, in fact, make a difference in the symptoms of children with autism.
+Some also believe that children with autism restrict their own intake, because they prefer bland food like white bread.
+Thus the question becomes “Chicken or egg.”
+Is the gluten causing the autism, or, more likely, is the autism limiting the child’s variety of food intake?

 What is a gluten-free/casein-free diet for autism?

 Some parents of children with autism believe their children are allergic or sensitive to the components found in these foods.
 Some seek allergy testing for confirmation.
-Yet even when no allergy is confirmed, many parents of autistic children still choose to offer the GFCF diet.
+Yet, even when no allergy is confirmed, many parents of autistic children still choose to offer the GFCF diet.
 Among the benefits they report are changes in speech and behavior.

 How does a gluten-free/casein-free diet for autism work?

-The gluten-free/casein-free diet is based on the theory that children with autism may have an allergy or high sensitivity to certain foods.
-In particular, the theory targets foods that contain gluten and casein.
+The benefit of a gluten-free/casein-free diet is based on the theory that children with autism may have an allergy or high sensitivity to foods containing gluten or casein.
 Children with autism, according to the theory, process peptides and proteins in foods containing gluten and casein differently than other people do.
-Hypothetically, this difference in processing may lead to autism symptoms.
-Some believe that the brain treats these proteins like false opiate-type chemicals.
+Hypothetically, this difference in processing may exacerbate autistic symptoms.
+Some believe that the brain treats these proteins like false opiate-like chemicals.
 The reaction to these chemicals, they say, leads a child to act in a certain way.
+The idea behind the use of the diet is to reduce symptoms and improve social and cognitive behaviors and speech.

 Which foods contain gluten?